nfotinakes/trichopedia/docs/clones/huarazensis.md

 <hr>

 Huarazensis is a pachanoi clone from Peru.
+Huarazensis is sometimes referenced as a locality type, but an actual clone does exist, which can make it confusing.

 <div class="infobox">
 <div class="infobox-title">Huarazensis</div>